adamrmoss/edu-basic/docs/edu-basic-language.md

   - Height: 480 pixels ÷ (16 pixels per character + 4 pixels spacing) = 24 rows
   - Each line of text has 4 additional pixels of spacing after it, making text more readable but reducing the number of available rows

+#### Text Wrapping

+The text wrap setting controls whether long lines of text automatically wrap to the next line when they exceed the width of the text display.

+- **With text wrap OFF (default):** Long lines are truncated at the right edge of the display (80 characters)
+- **With text wrap ON:** Long lines automatically wrap to the next line, breaking at word boundaries when possible

+**Note:** Text wrapping only affects lines that exceed the display width.
+Short lines are unaffected.

+#### Audio

+The audio setting controls whether audio output is enabled or disabled.

+- **With audio ON (default):** All audio output is enabled. `PLAY`, `VOLUME`, and `TEMPO` statements work normally.
+- **With audio OFF:** All audio output is disabled. `PLAY` statements are ignored, and no sound is produced.

+**Note:** When audio is OFF, `PLAY` statements execute without error but produce no sound.
+The `NOTES` operator still returns valid values for voices that have been configured, but no actual audio playback occurs.

+#### Volume

+The `SET VOLUME` command sets the global audio volume as a real number between 0.0 and 1.0 (inclusive).
+The value is automatically clamped to the range [0, 1].

+- **Volume 0.0:** Silent (no audio output)
+- **Volume 1.0:** Maximum volume (100%)
+- **Values outside [0, 1]:** Automatically clamped to the nearest valid value

+**Note:** `SET VOLUME` is an alternative to the `VOLUME` statement. `VOLUME` uses integer values 0-127, while `SET VOLUME` uses real values 0.0-1.0.
+Both commands control the same global volume setting.

 **Examples:**
 ```
 SET LINE SPACING OFF    ' Use 80×30 character grid (default)